 Since Random Breath Testing (RBT) started in 1982, fatal crashes involving alcohol have dropped from about 40 per cent of all fatalities to levels of around 15 per cent.
 RBT is central to reducing alcohol-related deaths and injuries.
-In 2016, the NSW Police Force conducted almost five million breath tests, resulting in about 17,000 charges.
+In 2017, the NSW Police Force conducted almost five million breath tests, resulting in more than 18,000 charges.

 Mobile drug testing

 The Mobile Drug Testing (MDT) campaign is the first in NSW to target the drug driving issue and supports the increase in mobile drug testing being delivered by the NSW Police Force.
 MDT detects drivers who have recently used four common illegal drugs: ecstasy, cannabis, cocaine and methamphetamine (including speed and ice).